tomventa/wirebalancer/README.md

 ## Why WireBalancer?

 This project was born out of the need for a fast and easy way to distribute outbound traffic across multiple WireGuard VPN connections.
 Whether you're looking to increase bandwidth, improve redundancy, or manage geo-distributed traffic, WireBalancer provides a simple solution.
 This is especially useful for applications that require multiple IP addresses or need to bypass geo-restrictions, censorship or rate limits imposed by certain services (e.g., web scraping, API access).

 ## Features

-- **High Performance**: Optimized Go implementation with connection pooling and buffer reuse
-- **Load Balancing**: Random or specific WireGuard connection selection
-- **SOCKS5 Proxy**: Industry-standard SOCKS5 protocol support
-- **Web dashboard**: Minimal web dashboard with live statistics
+- **WireGuard Integration**: Seamlessly manages multiple WireGuard VPN connections
+- **SOCKS5 Proxies**: Exposes SOCKS5 proxies for easy integration with existing applications and libraries
+- **Web Dashboard**: Monitor connection health and statistics in real-time via a simple web interface
-- **Health Checks**: Automatic connection health monitoring with configurable intervals
+- **Health Checks**: Automatic health monitoring and failover for WireGuard connections
+- **Randomized Proxy Selection**: Distributes traffic evenly across all healthy connections
+- **Dedicated Proxies**: Allows binding specific applications to specific WireGuard connections

 ## Architecture